-Graduate Assistantships and Tuition Waivers
+Graduate Assistantships and Waivers

 Doctoral students in the Combined PhD program are prioritized for departmental graduate assistantships.
 Assistantships are available in many departments that offer graduate programs on the Flagstaff campus as well as in support units such as Campus Living, the Academic Success Center and more.
-As a graduate assistant, you receive a stipend, tuition remission, and normally work twenty hours per week in exchange for graduate assistantship benefits.
+As a graduate assistant, you receive a stipend, tuition waiver, and normally work twenty hours per week.
 You must also be enrolled as a full-time graduate student, meaning that you take at least nine credit hours each term.
 Additional benefits are available to graduate assistants.
 Consult the NAU Office of Graduate and Professional Studies website for current information.